 What attracted you to Julius Meinl’s Pay with a Poem campaign in the first place?

-I love the Pay with a Poem campaign, and I love coffee.
-Working with Julius Meinl has encouraged me to share my creative process and in turn, encourage more people to put pen to paper, and be inspired this World Poetry Day, and every day.
+I love the pay with a poem campaign from Julius Meinl.
+And I love coffee.
+I’d love to encourage more people to put pen to paper, to write and read poetry this World Poetry Day, and every day.

 How did you get involved with it?